mjochen/CloudAI/Discussion topics/project assignment.md

 You'll need to host this code somewhere.
 The frontend normally won't be a problem but the backend may prove to be trickier.
 You can host it at home on a raspberry Pi or a virtual machine and you don't need a fancy URI.
 What you do need is a working model of a setup that would bring this ML-model out of the PC of the developer and into the hands of the general public.

+Tip: look into Oracle.
+They have a pretty decent free tier.

 # Upload and presentation

 ## Upload